Ithaka S+R Research Support Services Project on Religious Studies

 Princeton Theological Seminary was one of the first institutions to sign on for the project in 2015.
 The 18 participating institutions include:

 Asbury Theological Seminary, Baylor University, Brigham Young University, Columbia University, Concordia Theological Seminary, Emory University, Harvard University, Jewish Theological Seminary of America, Luther Seminary, Naropa University, Princeton Theological Seminary, Rice University, Temple University, Tufts University, University of North Carolina at Chapel Hill, University of Notre Dame, Vanderbilt University, Yale University

 Our local contribution to the project is part of a larger suite of similar local studies being conducted concurrently at eighteen university and seminary libraries in higher education institutions across the country.
 The local qualitative study will be used to improve the research support services provided at Princeton Theological Seminary.
-However, the raw, anonymized data gathered by our local team of librarians will also be included in a larger, aggregate report to be written and made public by Ithaka S+R in early 2017.
-This national report will provide invaluable insight into the research support services needs of religion and theology scholars more broadly.
+However, the raw, anonymized data gathered by our local team of librarians has also been included in a larger, aggregate report by Ithaka S+R. This national report provides invaluable insight into the research support services needs of religion and theology scholars more broadly.

 Ithaka S+R is a not-for-profit research and consulting service that helps academic, cultural, and publishing communities.
 Support and guidance for the project is being provided by the American Academy of Religion, the Society of Biblical Literature and the American Theological Library Association, working jointly with Ithaka S+R.

 Dearborn, V., Gundry, J., and Skrebutenas, K. "The Research Practices and Support Needs of Advanced Scholars in Religion and Theology: A Local Report by Princeton Theological Seminary Library."
 Princeton Theological Seminary, 2016, https://library.ptsem.edu/assessment/ithaka-2016.